0xc995/0xc995/README.md

 ## hi, i'm zhoug
-i'm a fullstack developer & community gatherer with a focus on Ethereum and the web3 ecosystem
+> i'm a fullstack developer & community gatherer with a focus on Ethereum and the web3 ecosystem

-***some of the projects i've worked on:***
+## some projects i've worked on
+(under construction! more to list, coming soon)

 **larva mfers NFT collection**
 - a larva lads X mfers derivative